-The RUGER[®] 22 CHARGER[TM] pistol has a cross-button safety which is located in the forward portion of the trigger guard (see Figure 1, p.
-8).
-The safety can be engaged only when the hammer is cocked.
+The RUGER[®] $10/22^{\text{®}}$ rifles and carbines have a cross-button safety which is located in the forward portion of the trigger guard (See Figure 1, p.
+9.)
+The safety can be operated only when the hammer is cocked.

-The safety is "on" when it protrudes fully from the right side (the bolt handle side) of the trigger guard assembly, as shown in Figure 1, p.
-8. In this position the sear is blocked, and the firearm cannot be fired from a normal pull of the trigger.
+The safety is "on" when it protrudes fully from the right side (the bolt handle side) of the trigger guard assembly, as shown in Figure 1.
+In this position the sear is blocked, and the firearm cannot be fired from a normal pull on the trigger.